bioperl/bioperl.github.io/formats/sequence_formats/FASTA_sequence_format.md

 Description
 -----------

 One of the oldest and simplest sequence formats.
+A single header line followed by 1 or more sequence lines.

 Examples
 --------